AmirDonyadide/LandsatToolkit/README.md

 Planned features and updates include:

-- Adding support for Landsat 5 and earlier datasets.
+- Adding support for Sentinel 2 , Landsat 5 and earlier datasets.
-- Incorporating machine learning models for cloud detection and land cover classification.
-- Expanding scene operations to include more vegetation and water indices.
 - Developing an interactive visualization module for Landsat data.

 ---